qotsa/DripkaSystem/smev3client/README.md

 ## Project versioning

 1. all submodules does inherit version from parent
-2. parent version consists of the following parts: major number - set in <version> tag, currently 1 followed by minor number ${revision}
+2. parent version should be in range [1.0.0,99.0.0) and consists of the following parts: major number - set in <version> tag, currently 1 followed by minor number ${revision}
-  minor number - set in <revision> tag, currently 0 followed by revision number ${buildNumber}
+  minor number - set in <revision> tag, currently 0.0
-  revision number - git revision, detected automatically
+3. revision number - git revision, detected automatically and stored in parameters ${buildNumber} + ${buildDate}
-3. docker images version is set in another property: <docker.images.version>
+4. docker images version is set in another property: <docker.images.version>

 ## Static IP for docker host machine (for boot2docker version running in virtualbox)